nbesli/pdf-merger-js/README.md

 # Description

-This node.js library can **merge mulible PDF documents**, or parts of them, to one new PDF document.
-It's only dependency is [pdfjs](https://www.npmjs.com/package/pdfjs) so it can run in any javascript-only environement without any external dependencies.
+This node.js library can **merge multiple PDF documents**, or parts of them, to one new PDF document.
+It's only dependency is [pdfjs](https://www.npmjs.com/package/pdfjs) so it can run in any javascript-only environnement **without any external dependencies**.

-This library is inspired by the [PHP library PDFMerger](https://github.com/myokyawhtun/PDFMerger) and has a very similay API.
+This library is inspired by the [PHP library PDFMerger](https://github.com/myokyawhtun/PDFMerger) and has a very similar API.

 ## Installation